Unrest spreads in violence-hit South Africa mining belt

 The strike that started last week at Lonmin's Marikana mine has driven up platinum prices and stoked worries about investing in Africa's biggest economy, where chronic unemployment and income disparities threaten social stability.

-At Marikana, a sombre-looking President Jacob Zuma stood under a parasol held by an aide to address around 2,000 subdued miners.
-In the Xhosa and Zulu languages, he said there was no need for workers to die in a labour dispute.
+At Marikana, a somber-looking President Jacob Zuma stood under a parasol held by an aide to address around 2,000 subdued miners.
+In the Xhosa and Zulu languages, he said there was no need for workers to die in a Labor dispute.

 "This is painful to all of us.
 It is not acceptable for people to die where talks can be held.
 But I do feel your pain and have come personally to express that," he said.